guanqiliang/guanqiliang.github.com/index.md

 [12/2020] One paper accepted by IEEE Robotics and Automation Letters!

-[11/2020] Our IROS paper entitled "FreeBOT: A Freeform Modular Self-reconfigurable Robot with Arbitrary Connection Point - Design and Implementation" won the 2020 IROS Best Paper Award on Robot Mechanisms and Design!
-(1/2996)
+[11/2020] Our IROS paper entitled "FreeBOT: A Freeform Modular Self-reconfigurable Robot with Arbitrary Connection Point - Design and Implementation" won the 2020 [IROS Best Paper Award on Robot Mechanisms and Design](https://www.ieee-ras.org/about-ras/latest-news/1767-iros-2020-award-recipients-honored)(1/2996)!

 [10/2020] Our recent work “FreeBOT” is reported by [IEEE Spectrum](https://spectrum.ieee.org/automaton/robotics/robotics-hardware/freebots-spheres-swarm-robots)!